aimeos/aimeos-docs/src/config/mshop/index-manager.md

 ```
 mshop/index/manager/attribute/cleanup/mysql =
  DELETE FROM "mshop_index_attribute"
  WHERE "mtime" < ?
-AND "siteid" = ?
+AND "siteid" LIKE ?
 ```

 * Default:
  DELETE FROM "mshop_index_attribute"
  WHERE "mtime" < ?
-AND "siteid" = ?
+AND "siteid" LIKE ?

 See also: